During Your Stay/ Daily Life

 Please find more detailed information here

-Important notification about the Social Security and Tax Number System
+Important notification about the Social Security and Tax Number System (available only in Japanese)

 National Health Insurance

 All foreign nationals who granted permission to stay for 3 months or more may enroll in the National Health Insurance Plan.
 With this insurance, the insured can receive benefits for medical charges

 70% of the total charge is borne by the city.

 If the amount of the charge to be paid for one hospital in one month (30% of the total medical charge) exceeds determined sum of money the exceeded is borne by the city.

 ※Please complete the procedure at the ward office where you live.